imagekit-developer/imagekit-ruby/README.md

 end
 ```
 #### CarrierWave
-You can create a carrierwave uploader in order to attach pictures to your database objects as their attributes.
-To upload images without designating them as database attributes, skip to [this section](https://github.com/imagekit-developer/imagekit-ruby#file-upload).
-(make sure to add service `:carrierwave` as shown in [initialization section](#Initialization))
+You can create a CarrierWave uploader to attach pictures to your database objects as their attributes.
+Skip to [this section](https://github.com/imagekit-developer/imagekit-ruby#file-upload) to upload images without designating them as database attributes.
+Make sure to add service `:carrierwave` as shown in [initialization section](#initialization).

 ```bash
 rails g uploader <Uploading_attribute_name>
 # For example, if you want to create an uploader for Avatar attribute, then use